Ifaw and Kuvo are available for sponsorship in our Adopt-an-Animal program.

 IFAW AND KUVO ARRIVED AT SAFE HAVEN IN OCTOBER 2010, AS PART OF OUR LARGEST RESCUE TO DATE.

-Ifaw and Kuvo have had a long, difficult history.
+Ifaw and Kuvo had a long, difficult history before coming to Safe Haven.
 Kuvo was the only lion in a group of tigers, leopards, and cougars at a roadside exhibit in South Dakota.
 The animals were left to die when the exhibit could no longer support itself.
 WAO stepped in and saved Kuvo's life.